 Natalie Urquhart BEM

-Natalie Urquhart is the Director of the National Gallery of the Cayman Islands.
-She holds an MA in Art History, and Arts Policy and Management, and has over twenty years’ experience in the cultural sector specialising in strategic and policy development, collections management, and curatorial programming.
+Natalie Urquhart is a Caymanian cultural strategist and Director of the National Gallery of the Cayman Islands.
+She holds an MA in Art History and an MA (Hons) in Arts Policy and Management, and brings over twenty years of leadership experience in the Cayman Islands cultural sector.
+Her work specialises in strategic development, curatorial practice and programming, and cultural governance, with a strong emphasis on partnership-driven and collaborative initiatives.